-- Coordinate with the Virginia Beach Development Authority and regional and state development agencies to attract businesses targeted in the Virginia Beach Economic Development Strategic Plan, including: - Industrial, logistics, and high-tech bio in Strategic Growth Areas and Innovation Park. - Technology and finance businesses in Regional and City Centers. - Agriculture south of the Green Line.
+- Coordinate with the Virginia Beach Development Authority and regional and state development agencies to attract businesses targeted in the Virginia Beach Economic Development Strategic Plan, including:

+- Industrial, logistics, and high-tech bio.

+- Technology and finance businesses.

+- Agriculture.

-- Update the ITA Plan to identify the ideal balance between future sport tourism, existing business expansion, City facilities, and agricultural growth in the Princess Anne Commons Planning Area. - Work with the Virginia Beach Convention & Visitors Bureau to encourage and support year-round tourism in the Coastal Context Area. - Identify additional land suitable for industrial, high-tech industries and unique, highquality of life assets that support a diverse workforce base, including existing military personnel and young professionals. - Continue to inventory available development and redevelopment parcels in Center and Special Use Place Types. - Identify additional land suitable for industrial and logistics industries. - Identify key areas for redevelopment, including needed infrastructure updates to attract vibrant mixed-use development. - Economic Development, Planning and Zoning, Public Works will partner to identify key redevelopment areas and plan necessary infrastructure improvements.
+- Work with the Virginia Beach Convention and Visitors Bureau to sustain and grow tourism, seasonal and year-round, within the Resort Area and across the City, guided by emerging opportunities. - Identify key areas for redevelopment, including needed infrastructure updates to attract vibrant mixed-use development. - Identify and inventory suitable land for industrial, high-tech, and logistics industries, including available development and redevelopment parcels in Center and Special Use Place Types, with a focus on unique, high-quality-of-life assets that support a diverse workforce base, including existing military personnel and young professionals. - Economic Development, Planning and Zoning, Public Works will partner to identify key redevelopment areas and plan necessary infrastructure improvements.
 This joint effort ensures strategic investment in Centers, anticipates development challenges, and aligns growth with community needs.